Russell-S-Harper/EXPLORE/README.md

 - cursor right or joystick right: turn right
 - cursor left or joystick left: turn left
 - space or joystick button: fire missile

-I’m working on an attract sequence with instructions, but for now you can probably figure out the rules on your own!

-Depending on what I’m optimizing, it might print some timing statistics in `frame` or `clock` units.

 ## License